Bus contracting model of Singapore: Jurong West Bus Package

+Tampines Bus Package

+In December 2024, LTA called for tenders for the Tampines Bus Package.
+This involves 26 bus services operating out of Tampines, Tampines Concourse and Tampines North bus Interchanges.

+On 19 September 2025, LTA announced that Go-Ahead Singapore had won the bid to operate 27 bus services under the Tampines Bus Package starting from 5 July 2026.

 Negotiated bus packages

 In August 2016, the LTA announced the completion of the transitioning to bus contracting on 1 September 2016.
 The remaining nine packages covered 230 routes.
 They were organised in a way such that no change of employees from one operator to another was needed.
 Each package will last from five to 10 years.
 As the negotiated contracts expire, they will be put up for tender.
 These are the following bus service packages: